 Through Your Memoir, however, I get to spend quality time listening to people again – and drinking tea with them!
 Thanks to Skype I can do this even if my clients are on the other side of the world.

-In the last four years I have helped 29 authors aged between 22 and 92.
+Since I created Your Memoir, I have helped 60 authors aged between 22 and 96.
 The projects have ranged from 10,000 to 160,000 words.
-Together we’ve told stories about sailing the world, adventures for charity, the British navy, unrequited love, showbusiness, equine advice, overcoming abuse, requited love, life after death, being a Playboy bunny and a mistress to the rich and famous, growing up as a Barnardo’s boy, the Dutch Resistance, adoption, self-help, life as a sex worker, imprisonment abroad, the Royal Engineers, fighting cancer, success in business, finding family, the Battle For Crete (WWII), overcoming suicide, mental illness, family mysteries and so much more.
+Together we’ve told stories about sailing the world, adventures for charity, the British navy, unrequited love, showbusiness, equine advice, overcoming abuse, requited love, life after death, being a Playboy bunny and a mistress to the rich and famous, growing up as a Barnardo’s boy, the Dutch Resistance, adoption, self-help, life as a sex worker, imprisonment abroad, the Royal Engineers, fighting cancer, living while dying, success in business, finding family, the Battle For Crete (WWII), overcoming suicide, mental illness, family mysteries, reunions with happy endings and without, forbidden love, spiritual connections, life with a famous parent, parental abandonement, social work, surviving genocide and so much more.

-You might want your memoir written because you want future generations to read your story.
+You might want your memoir written because you feel strongly that you want future generations to read your story.
 You might want closure or to surprise and entertain people.
 Whatever your reason, and whatever your story, you’ll need an experienced ghostwriter interested in detail, accuracy, structure and style, who is a warm, compassionate listener.
 Please see my testimonials to read what my authors say about me.

 What journalism taught me is that everyone has a story to tell.
 What Your Memoir taught me is that I love to help tell those stories.